 Features of the Act-

-- It made the Governor-General of Bengal as the Governor-General of India and vested in him all civil and military powers.
+One Control -Governor-General of Bengal as the Governor-General of India and vested in him all civil and military powers.
 Thus, the act created, for the first time, a Government of India having authority over the entire territorial area possessed by the British in India.
 Lord William Bentick was the first governor-general of India.

-- The Charter Act of 1833 attempted to introduce a system of open competition for selection of civil servants, and stated that the Indians should not be debarred from holding any place, office and employment under the Company.
+- Office under Company by Indians- It stated that the Indians should not be debarred from holding any place, office, and employment under the Company.
 However, this provision was negated after opposition from the Court of Directors.